Religion in Lithuania: Islam

 In Lithuania, Islam has a long history unlike in many other northern European countries.
-The medieval Grand Duchy of Lithuania of the Polish–Lithuanian Commonwealth allowed Muslims, notably the Crimean Tatars, to settle in the lands in the south.
+The medieval Lithuania of the Polish–Lithuanian Commonwealth allowed Muslims, notably the Crimean Tatars, to settle in the lands in the south.
 Some of the people from those lands were moved into ethnically Lithuanian lands, now the current Republic of Lithuania, mainly under the rule of Grand Duke Vytautas.
 The Tatars, now referred to as Lithuanian Tatars, lost their language over time and now speak Lithuanian as natives; however, they have strongly maintained their Muslim faith.

+According to the TV3 channel, in recent decades—in addition to Tatars and some foreign migrants—dozens of Lithuanians have also been converting to Islam each year.